calibreapp/cli/CLI_COMMANDS.md

   * `--title`: e.g. "My Pull Request",
   * `--site`: A unique slug identifying each Site.
 You can find it in Site Settings → General or by using the calibre site list command. (string),
-  * `--url`: The base URL of the preview deployment (e.g. https://my-pull-request-123.example.com).,
+  * `--url`: The base URL of the preview deployment (e.g.: https://my-pull-request-123.example.com).,
-  * `--branch`: The branch of the preview deployment. e.g. "my-pull-request-123".,
+  * `--branch`: The branch of the preview deployment. e.g.: "my-pull-request-123".,
   * `--sha`: The source control revision of the deployed code. e.g.: 9c72279.,
   * `--configPath`: Path to a Calibre YAML config file.,
-  * `--waitForResult`: Wait for PR to be evaluated before returning. (boolean),
+  * `--waitForResult`: Wait for pull request to be evaluated before returning. (boolean),
   * `--json`: Outputs the results of the command in JSON format.,
   * `--markdown`: Outputs the results of the command in Markdown format.

 ### calibre site pull-request-reviews [options]

-List Pull Request reviews for a selected Site.
+List Pull Request Reviews for a selected Site.

 Flags: